AmanVatsSharma/nextjs-debug-suite/README.md

 # Next.js Debug Suite 🔍

+> **Beta Release Notice**: This is a beta version (0.1.0-beta.1) of the Next.js Debug Suite.
+While all core functionality is working and production-ready, we are currently improving our test coverage.
+Please report any issues you encounter.

 A comprehensive debugging and monitoring solution for Next.js applications, featuring AI-powered error analysis, performance monitoring, network tracking, and visual debugging tools.

 [![npm version](https://badge.fury.io/js/nextjs-debug-suite.svg)](https://badge.fury.io/js/nextjs-debug-suite)